Contact Rose Branstrom with any items that should be included in next month's M-LEEaD newsletter.

 Info and registration here

 M-LEEaD is now accepting applications for two center scientists engaging in research that addresses the M-LEEaD goals of defining, explaining or mitigating the impacts of environmental exposures during vulnerable stages of life.
 This position provides a combination of special mentorship, opportunities for training in multiple areas of environmental health sciences, and a contribution to salary and benefits.
 Applications are due March 29, 2023.
-Apply here
+Apply here.

 The U.S. Environmental Protection Agency (EPA) announced the availability of approximately $100 million for projects that advance environmental justice in underserved and overburdened communities across the country.
 This funding, made possible through President Biden’s Inflation Reduction Act, marks the largest amount of environmental justice grant funding ever offered by the Agency.
 EPA has published two Requests for Applications for this funding through the Environmental Justice Collaborative Problem-Solving (EJCPS) Cooperative Agreement Program and the Environmental Justice Government-to-Government (EJG2G) Program.
 Learn more here.